saadsaif97/shopify-collection-product-tag-is-not-equal-to/readme.md

-# Optimizing Shopify Collection Product Tag
+# Shopify collection product tag is not equal to

 ![Shopify collection product tag is not equal to](./images/shopify-collection-product-tag-is-not-equal-to.webp)